mirisuzanne/mia/content/great-debate/scripts/knife.md

 has a eight tools _per limb_.
-Each limb is basically sentient, and now -- thanks to Victorinox & Werner -- each limb is _prepared_!
+Each limb is basically sentient, and now -- thanks to Victorinox -- each limb is _prepared for anything_!

-What's better than an octopus?
-A prepared octopus!
+Just like the Swiss.

-You might think it's hard to compare a tool, with the person using the tool?
+And you might think it's hard to compare a beloved multitool, with a squishy boi who has 8 limbs?
-I mean, don't you need both?
+I mean, don't you need both
+the tool, and the limbs to use it?
 Sure you do!
 I get that.
-I have nothing against an octopus -- unless it's complicit in some sketchy fortune-telling scam.
+I have nothing against an octopus -- unless it's trying to sell me on some sketchy fortune-telling scam.
-Hashtag not all octopy, I know.

 But we can still ask --
-who's bringing more to the equation?
+who's bringing more to the party?
-That's easy to answer.
+And that's easy to answer.

 Does the octopus make the knife better?
 Not really.
-It's still the same knife,
-being used as intended.
+Now you just have squishy
+limbs in your pocket.

 Does the knife make the octopus better?
-Oh hell yeah,
+Oh hell yeah.

-check this guy out.
+Did American Soldiers in World War Two, return home from the battlefield with a soft-bodied, eight-limbed mollusc, turning it into an overnight sensation, and a colloquial shorthand for multi-tools?
+No.

 Does the Swiss Army
-issue one of these knives
-to every recruit or member of the
-Swiss Armed Forces?
-Hell yeah.

-Does the Swiss Army
-issue anyone an octopus?
+issue anyone an octopus,
-Nope.
-An octopus is not considered
-'essential for survival'.
+or consider one essential for survival?
+No.

+Can an octopus
-An octopus isn't even allowed to join the Swiss Army!
+join the Swiss Army?
+Fuck no.
+Switzerland is landlocked.
+Come on.